Rafasoitavus/puc-rio-bi-master-tcc/README.md

 ### Abstract

-The purpose of this paper is to design a proof of concept for model development capable of predicting the result of tax administrative proceedings at the [Conselho Administrativo de Recursos Fiscais - CARF] (http://idg.carf.fazenda.gov.br/).
+The purpose of this paper is to design a proof of concept for model development capable of predicting the result of tax administrative proceedings at the [Conselho Administrativo de Recursos Fiscais - CARF](http://idg.carf.fazenda.gov.br/).
 To do so, it was necessary to manually extract an initial load of sentences, as well as classify them into three classes of provision of appeals: full yes, partial yes and denied.
 Then, the data were submitted to pre-treatment so that a better data analysis was possible.
 With the import of new data and improve accuracy in predictions, this model can be consumed by other applications, helping tax managers in data-based decision making.

 ---